tohyuting/tp/docs/DeveloperGuide.md

 </div>

 Step 4.
-The user now decides that adding the supplier was a mistake, and decides to undo that action by executing the `undo` command. <br>
+The user now decides that adding the supplier was a mistake and decides to undo that action by executing the `undo` command. <br>
 The `undo` command will call `Model#undoVersionedClinic()`.
 The `undoVersionStack` will pop the most recent version of CLI-nic data stored, recovers the CLI-nic to that version. <br>
 The `currentClinic` version will be stored in `redoVersionStack` and set to this most recent version popped.